 ‘The boat is heavy and strong here,’ she commented, as she linked the bottom pieces of the puzzle together.

 ‘Yes.
-We have the Emotional Boiler room on the bottom right, and the green office space, where learning and familiar busy-work gets done.’
+We have the Emotional Boiler room on the bottom right, with the green office space, on the left where learning and familiar busy-work gets done.’
 I explained that these structures represent the communication neural networks between our minds and body.
 They are initially formed both by our genes, but our experiences and learning over our lifetime modify this.

 Brenda decided that neither area was a problem, because she did handle stress well, and, although she could always do more work, it was really unlikely that this was the reason she had failed so often.
 I agreed on both counts.